-- 1. Inlet Thru Hull Fitting with Forward Facing Scoop \\ is the point at which the feed water enters the system. - 2.
-Sea Cock Valve \\ is used in a ship installation for safety reasons to close the feed water line during nonuse of the Ultra Whisper System. - 3.
+- 1. Inlet Thru Hull Fitting with Forward Facing Scoop is the point at which the feed water enters the system. - Sea Cock Valve is used in a ship installation for safety reasons to close the feed water line during nonuse of the Ultra Whisper System. - 3.
 Sea Strainer has a clear bowl with nylon body filter housing or optional bronze body containing a cleanable monel fine mesh filter screen.
 The Sea Strainer filters out large particulate matter and suspended particles that would otherwise damage the Feed Pump. - 4.
 Feed Pump supplies a positive pressure through the Pre-filters, into the Energy Transfer Device.
-The Ultra Whisper utilizes a feed pump that flows from 1.5 to 3.5 gallons per minute at 80-175 psig depending on system size. - 5.
-Plankton Filter \\\ This filter assembly contains a cleanable ultra fine monel mesh screen.
-The mesh screen removes suspended solids or biological growth such as plankton and provides longer life to the Pre-filter Elements reducing maintenance costs. - 6.
+The Ultra Whisper utilizes a feed pump that flows from 1.5 to 3.5 gallons per minute at 80-175 psig.
+The resulting pressure at the Energy Transfer Device depends on the feed water condition and final configuration. - 5.
+Plankton Filter This filter assembly contains a cleanable ultra fine monel mesh screen.
+The mesh screen removes suspended solids or biological growth such as plankton and provides longer life to the Pre-filter Elements and in turn provides lower system maintenance costs. - 6.
 Pre-Filter Inlet Gauge is mounted on the System Panel and monitors the pressure from the Feed Pump entering the Pre-filter.
-This Gauge is used along with the Pre-Filter Outlet Gauge to determine the condition of the Pre-Filter Element. - 7.
-Pre-Filter This filter removes suspended solids larger than 5 Microns.
-This prevents suspended solids from fouling Reverse Osmosis Membrane. - 8.
+This Gauge is used along with the Pre-Filter Outlet Gauge to determine the condition of the Pre-Filter Element. - Pre-Filter This filter removes suspended solids larger than 5 Microns in size to protect the Reverse Osmosis Membrane from fouling. - 8.
 Pre-Filter Outlet Gauge is mounted on the System Panel and monitors the outlet pressure of the Pre-Filter.
-This Gauge is used along with the Pre-Filter Inlet Gauge to determine the condition of the Pre-Filter Element.
+This Gauge is used along with the Pre-Filter Inlet Gauge to determine the condition of the Pre-Filter Element. - 9.

-- \\\ Denotes optional equipment. - 9.
 Low Pressure and Vacuum Gauge displays the Inlet Pressure to the Feed Pump.
-The gauge assists the operator in monitoring the Sea Strainer and Feed Pump. - 10.
+The gauge assists the operator in troubleshooting problems with the Sea Strainer and Feed Pump. - 10.
 Low Pressure Switch is a safety devise used to alert the controller when a plugged sea strainer or other condition causes an abnormally low-pressure situation. - 11.
 Accumulator dampens pressure pulses that may occur between the Feed Pump and the Hydraulic Energy Transfer Device.